dave-hawkins/mouseback/README.md

 ## Setup and configuration

 I'll work on setting up an installation and configuration guide for this project in due course.
-If anyone would like to help me figure out how to do this properly, please create an issue or email me on dave@mouseback.app.
+If anyone would like to help me figure out how to do this properly, please create an issue or email me on dave@davehawkins.co.